Termination for Convenience Clause Lawyers

 Who We Are and What We Do

-• Our legal team assesses the facts and makes sure that the agency has not violated the law
+• Our legal team helps you to assess the facts and makes sure that the agency has not violated the law

-• Our T4C attorneys also help you analyze each case and guide you to maximize your damages.
+• Our Termination for Convenience contract attorneys also help you analyze each case and guide you to maximize your damages.

 • We help you to avoid some of the most costly mistakes seen in government contract termination cases.

 The lawyers at Watson & Associates bring more than 30 years of federal procurement experience and can help your company plan and assess your T for C recovery and aim to secure all statutory compensation.
-Our attorneys are seasoned government contract termination lawyers and understand the procurement process from termination settlement proposal submission to appeal the contracting officer’s decision to terminate for convenience.
+Our T for C attorneys are seasoned government contract termination lawyers and understand the procurement process from convenience termination settlement proposal submission to appeal the contracting officer’s decision to terminate for convenience.

 T for C Government Contract Termination for Convenience Meaning?

-Government contract termination for convenience clause is almost always found in government contracts.
+A government contract termination convenience clause is almost always found in government contracts.
 This provision allows the government to unilaterally terminate a contract in whole or in part when it’s in the government’s best interest.
-This is different than when the contractor breaches the contract and is terminated for default.
-FAR 52.249 -2 develops a process for the termination of contract for convenience.
+This is different from when the contractor breaches the contract and is terminated for default.
+FAR 52.249 -2 develops a process for terminating a contract for convenience.

 FAR 52.249-2 (j) allows government contractors the right to appeal FAR termination for convenience decisions under the Disputes Clause from any determination made by the Contracting Officer under paragraph FAR 52.249-2(e), (g), or (l) of this clause, except that if the Contractor failed to submit the termination settlement proposal or request for equitable adjustment within the time provided in paragraph (e) or (l), respectively, and failed to request a time extension, there is no right of appeal.